Will There Be A Season 2 Of Netflix's Chambers?

 The figure of Lilith has been interpreted in pop culture before, like in The Chilling Adventures of Sabrina and True Blood.
 In an interview with Refinery29, Rose explains Lilith's place in Chambers specifically.
 "Lilith is just a biased misandrist.
 She’s fucking evil, trust me.
 She’s evil and wanted to scare everybody.
 She said, ‘I’m gonna take down the big guys.’"
 Rose said.

 Historically, there was a cult devoted to Lilith until the 7th century CE.
-Likely, the Annex Society is modelled off those cults.
+Likely, the Annex Society is modeled off those cults.
 They seek to channel Lilith's energy.
-Though it takes us (and Sasha) a long time to realise their end goals.
+Though it takes us (and Sasha) a long time to realize their end goals.

 "From Sasha’s point of view, the Annex is just a weird foundation.
 She doesn’t really know too much about who’s conspiring behind all of this.
 So she’s very blind to the Annex’s cult-ish ways," Rose said.
 "I feel like cult isn’t even good enough for what they are.
 They’re not just a cult.
 There’s something deeper."